Sponsored by The Andersons

 The first goal when using a starter fertilizer is to get the seed out of the ground as quickly and evenly as possible.
 The longer the seed is in the ground and not exposed to the sun, the more likely it will be affected by insect damage, disease, or insufficient energy.
 Lost plants or slow emergence can translate into yield reduction.
 If a corn plant germinates and emerges later than its neighbors by one growth stage, it becomes a weed that is robbing nutrients from the productive crop.

 The next goal is increased vegetative growth and earlier pollination.
 Starter fertilizer contributes to accelerated growth throughout the growing season, increasing the photosynthetic ability of the crop.
 In many cases, starter fertilizer can lead to germination occurring 7 days earlier compared to crops that did not receive the benefits of starter fertilizer.
+As these plants emerge earlier, they get a jumpstart on growth progress through the season quicker, Figure 1.

 In conclusion, starter fertilizer has proven to provide three main benefits – early emergence, quicker pollination, and faster dry down at harvest.
 If these three main objectives are achieved, higher yields will likely be observed.